 In addition to teaching personal safety through Kidpower® North Carolina, Amy is collaborating with Kidpower® Founder and Executive Director Irene van der Zande on an independent research project and forthcoming book, Doing Right by Our Kids: Protecting Child Safety at All Levels of Society.
 This project looks at organizational change and best practices in addition to steps that individual people and families can take to stay safe.
 Learn more about this work and new resources it is generating at the website DoingRightByOurKids.com.

 Maryjane “MJ” Hayes, Center Director

-Kidpower has changed my life for the better.
-As a survivor of childhood sexual abuse, I wish I would have learned these skills when I was young.
+I wish I would have learned these skills when I was young.
 Finding Kidpower gave me hope that I could do something to make this world a better place by teaching everyone I can to keep themselves emotionally, mentally and physically safe.
-I have a special place in my heart for working with children with special needs and their families.
-I grew up watching my brother struggle with bullying because of his epilepsy and developmental delays.
-He taught me it is what is in a person’s heart that matters, that is who they are, not outward physical appearances.
 I am honored to have worked with so many families and their exceptional children in Colorado and North Carolina.
-My favorite quote from a child in one of our parent child workshops is when he came up to me after the class and said, “I want to do Kidpower everyday!
-And now I have found something that I can volunteer for.
+One memorable moment came from a student in one of our Special Needs Transition program in a school district in Colorado Springs.
+She came up to me after our class and said, “I am so glad you taught me today, now I won’t get tricked anymore!“

 Jared Hayes, Senior Instructor